Monday, September 23, 2013

 In the short term, end users and enterprise administrators will be able to whitelist specific plug-ins.
 Eventually, however, NPAPI support will be completely removed from Chrome.
 We expect this to happen before the end of 2014, but the exact timing will depend on usage and user feedback.
 Note that the built-in Flash plug-in and PDF viewer will be unaffected because they don’t use NPAPI.

 The Chrome Web Store will also be phasing out NPAPI support.
 Starting today, no new Apps or Extensions containing NPAPI-based plug-ins will be allowed in the Web Store.
-Developers will be able to update their existing NPAPI-based Apps and Extensions until May 2014, when they will be removed from the Web Store home page, search results, and category pages.
+Developers will be able to update their existing NPAPI-based Apps and Extensions until May 2014, when updates will be blocked.
+Also in May, listings for NPAPI-based Apps and Extensions will be removed from the Web Store home page, search results, and category pages.
 In September 2014, all existing NPAPI-based Apps and Extensions will be unpublished.
 Existing installations will continue to work until Chrome fully removes support for NPAPI.

 There are several alternatives to NPAPI.
 In cases where standard web technologies are not yet sufficient, developers and administrators can use NaCl, Apps, Native Messaging API, and Legacy Browser Support to transition from NPAPI.
 Moving forward, our goal is to evolve the standards-based web platform to cover the use cases once served by NPAPI.